VaultLot/EtherlinkSubmission/backend/README.md

 This project provides a robust foundation.
 The next phase will focus on transitioning from a simulated environment to a live, fully autonomous, yield-bearing protocol.

-* **Implement Real Yield Strategies on Flow:**
+* **Implement Real Yield Strategies on Etherlink:**
-    * Integrate with established Flow protocols like **Increment Finance** or **Flowswap** to generate real yield from user deposits.
+    * Integrate with established Etherlink protocols like **Increment Finance** or **Etherlinkswap** to generate real yield from user deposits.
-    * Develop and deploy new Cadence-based yield strategies to leverage Flow's unique capabilities for gas efficiency and composability.
+    * Develop and deploy new Cadence-based yield strategies to leverage Etherlink's unique capabilities for gas efficiency and composability.
 * **Enhance the ML Risk Model:**
-    * Train the risk assessment model on historical data from actual Flow DeFi protocols.
+    * Train the risk assessment model on historical data from actual Etherlink DeFi protocols.
     * Build a data pipeline to continuously fetch on-chain data to keep the model updated and relevant.
     * Allow the agent to dynamically retrain the model based on new information and market conditions.
 * **Expand Agent's Autonomous Capabilities:**
     * Enable the agent to autonomously decide *when* and *how much* capital to allocate to different strategies based on risk/reward calculations.
     * Implement logic for the agent to automatically rebalance the portfolio if a strategy's risk profile changes.
-    * Use **Account Linking** on Flow to allow the agent to securely manage vault operations with clear permissions and user-controlled recovery mechanisms, creating a truly secure autonomous system.
+    * Use **Account Linking** on Etherlink to allow the agent to securely manage vault operations with clear permissions and user-controlled recovery mechanisms, creating a truly secure autonomous system.
 * **UX Enhancements with Cadence:**
     * Leverage Cadence to introduce features impossible on traditional EVM chains, such as **sponsored/batched transactions** for a gasless user experience and **walletless onboarding** for mainstream adoption.